Covid-19 protocols for NYC.

 We don't discriminate over different types of artists.
 It's called "Artist Alley", not "Comic Book Artist Alley".
 We allow any kind of artist, or creative type who wants to set up in Artist Alley.
 We've had T-Shirt Printers, Face Painters, Toy Sculptors, FX Make-Up Artists, Filmmakers, Musicians, and of course, Comic Book Artists and Creators.
 The only rule that we have is that you're not a Dealer or Vendor setting up in Artist Alley because it's cheaper than booking a Retailer Booth, you're not setting up just to sell your personal comic book collection, and that you don't display Adult Related materials.

 Other than that, all artists are welcome to set up.
+Contact us here to check availability and get more info.

 I booked an Artist Alley table, are my passes mailed to me?